Search and Society: Reimagining Information Access for Radical Futures: Introduction

-\begin{quote} ``The exercise of imagination is dangerous to those who profit from the way things are because it has the power to show that the way things are is not permanent, not universal, not necessary.'' \begin{flushright} -- Ursula K. Le Guin
+\begin{quote} ``The exercise of imagination is dangerous to those who profit from the way things are because it has the power to show that the way things are is not permanent, not universal, not necessary.'' \begin{flushright} -- Ursula K. Le Guin\\ \emph{The Wave in the Mind: Talks and Essays on\\the Writer, the Reader, and the Imagination}~\citep{le2004wave} \end{flushright} \end{quote}